How much could you save? Try our savings calculatorTry the calculatorTry the calculator

 Any changes made to ISA Regulations that affect these conditions will apply as soon as they come into force.
 Favourable tax treatment for ISAs may not be maintained (the Government is responsible for decisions about tax treatment).

-Yes, the account will no longer qualify as a cash ISA:
+Yes.
+The account will no longer qualify as a cash ISA, and we will deduct income tax from the interest earned:

 The account will not lose its tax free status if, after the account is opened, the child moves abroad.